 Here’s an idea I built but never launched at CD Baby.
 Maybe you can take it and use it somehow.

-How do you call attention to over 250,000 albums of music, so that each has a chance of being noticed by someone who might like it?
+How do you call attention to over 200,000 musicians, so that each has a chance of being noticed by someone who might like them?

 They’re categorized into 850 different musical genres, and the artists are from 300 different countries and states.